NETWAYS/gitlab-training/day1/05_Branching/02_head_smart_pointers.md

 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Show the second commit

 * Objective:
- * Use `HEAD` and only show the second latest commit.
+ * Use `HEAD` and only show the second latest commit
 * Steps:
  * Change into `$HOME/training`
  * Combine `git show` with `HEAD^` or `HEAD~1`